logo2

 rarity: scarce

-• C in CO further to the right of M in MICH
+• C in CO further right of M in MICH

 • "." after MICH